top of page

 Licenses And Certifications

-• Massachusetts English 5 – 12 Educator License # 516473
+• Massachusetts Educator License # 516473

 • Board Certified Special Educator, American Academy of Special Education Professionals

-• Registered Yoga Teacher 500-hour, Yoga Alliance
+• Registered Children's Yoga Teacher (RCYT), Yoga Alliance

 • Certified Yoga Therapist, International Association of Yoga Therapists